CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 ```
 This formula only involves geocentric coordinates for ease of calculation.

 It is easy to see that if $\rho = 0$, i.e. the place of observation is the center of the Earth, this equation reduces to the regular sunrise equation.
 It is evident from the many examples of chapter $6$ that the uncorrected version is accurate enough for most things: obviously the stars (since they have no parallax), and even for closer objects like the Sun.
-However, even closer objects like the Moon can have a very significant parallax (see the *Horizontal Parallax* section) and therefore the parallax corrected version of the sunrise equation should be used.
+However, even closer objects like the Moon can have a very significant parallax (see the next section) and therefore the parallax corrected version of the sunrise equation should be used.

-### Parallax Corrected Subsolar Point
-If the Earth is regarded as a sphere, there is no parallax.

 ### Horizontal Parallax
 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/421ed255-ca91-49ad-8606-3fdb88c149d6" width="250"/> In this diagram, the place of observation is $A$, the object being observed is $S$, and the geocentric and local horizons are given by $CH$ and $AH'$ respectively.
 The true altitude of the star is $SCH$ and the apparent altitude is $SAH'$.
 Simple geometry will show that:
 ```math
 SAH' - SCH = ASC